Kristina01111000/Drws_site/README.md

 - Peepso issue with version numbers fixed? -> not on monday
 - Check that all 30 day challenges are switched to the tabulator
-- Make a second tabulator file for cell phones download, that only have one tab, tell them why (too big for cellphones)
 - Finish changing scorecard to tabulator on the google doc